arvigeus/AZ-204/Questions/API Management.md

 ---

-Here's the modified question using generic Azure CLI commands instead of PowerShell:

-Your team has developed an application API based on the OpenAPI specification.
-You have to ensure that the API can be accessed via an Azure API management service instance.
-Which of the following Azure CLI commands would you run?
+Question: Your team has developed an application API based on the OpenAPI specification.
+You need to make this API accessible through Azure API Management.
+Currently, no APIM instance exists.

+Which Azure CLI commands should you run to accomplish this task?

+- [x] `az apim create`
-- [ ] `az apim api import`
+- [x] `az apim api import`
 - [ ] `az apim backend create`
-- [x] `az apim create`
 - [ ] `az apim backend proxy create`

-Answer: First, you need to create a new API management instance using `az apim create`.
+Answer:

-`az apim api import` imports an API into an existing API Management service instance.
+1. **`az apim create`**: Creates the Azure API Management service instance.
+You cannot import APIs without an APIM instance.
+1. **`az apim api import`**: Imports your OpenAPI-based API definition into the APIM instance, making it accessible through APIM endpoints.

+Incorrect:

-`az apim backend create` creates a new backend entity in API Management.
+- `az apim backend create`: Adds a backend service to APIM; does not create the API itself.
-`az apim backend proxy create` is for creating a proxy backend, not an API Management instance.
+- `az apim backend proxy create`: Creates a proxy backend; unrelated to importing an API.

 ---